Jennette McCurdy: Relationship with her parents

-Health issues
+Health problems

 In March 2019, McCurdy said in a Huffington Post article that from age 11 she had anorexia, and later bulimia.
 In the article, McCurdy describes the roles of her mother and the entertainment industry in causing and contributing to her eating disorders.
 She also recounts seeking help after her sister-in-law noticed the disorder, and health scares such as losing a tooth from regurgitating stomach fluids that wore down her tooth enamel and passing out on Miranda Cosgrove's bathroom floor from dehydration.
 McCurdy described that her eating disorder "robbed me of my joy and any amount of free-spiritedness that I had".
 By 2022, McCurdy considered herself to be "fully recovered" from eating disorders.
 McCurdy is also a recovering alcoholic, having begun drinking heavily shortly before her mother's death.